BestTimesToVisit.com Logo

 Ljubljanica River's Secret Kayaking Tour

-Discover Ljubljana from a unique perspective with a guided kayaking tour on the Ljubljanica River.
-Paddle past iconic landmarks, explore hidden canals, and enjoy a peaceful escape from the city bustle.
+Explore the Ljubljanica River from a unique perspective with a guided kayaking tour.
+Paddle past iconic bridges and hidden corners, discovering the city's beauty from the water.
 Book in advance, especially during peak season.

 Central Market's Culinary Delights

 Immerse yourself in the vibrant atmosphere of Ljubljana's Central Market.
-Sample local cheeses, cured meats, fresh fruits, and vegetables.
-Look for seasonal specialties and chat with the friendly vendors for insider tips.
+Sample local cheeses, honey, and fresh produce.
+Look for seasonal specialties, like wild mushrooms in autumn or asparagus in spring.
+It's a feast for the senses!

 See all 8 things to do →